 The Church cannot afford to delay.
 The present situation in the world makes it all the more urgent for Christianity, if it is not to perish, to proclaim its ancient principles with vigour.

 This urgency was plain to him also, because the Church, as instructed by Christ, is properly an agent for the service of the world.
-By the beginning of the 21st century it has become evident that the whole of humanity, including the Church - in the spirit of the Council - needs to examine itself.
-This point was underlined at the beginning of the 21st century by Pope John Paul II in his encyclical of 2001, Novo Millennio Ineunte, already quoted.
+By the beginning of the 21st century it has become evident that the whole of humanity, including the Church—in the spirit of the Council—needs to examine itself.
+This point was underlined by Pope St John Paul II in his encyclical of 2001, Novo Millennio Ineunte, already quoted.

 The Beginning of Renewal

 To return to the beginning, the Council assembled in October 1962 and during its four years of intense activity the fostering of new scholarship, begun by Pius XII, was greatly developed (against some internal resistance, it must be said) and the value of other religions was acknowledged.
 Vatican II stressed that the Church, in its fullest sense, is made up of all of its people and '...many elements of sanctification and of truth can be found outside her [the Roman Catholic Church's] structure.'
 (Lumen Gentium n.8) That document 'On the Church' spoke of an inner dynamism towards unity and that the Church must engage with the world.
 But there was a balance to be struck, we may recall a short extract of Pope John's opening speech to the Council, more of which has been offered earlier in this site:

 The greatest concern of the ecumenical Council is that the sacred deposit of Christian doctrine should be guarded and taught more effectively. ...the Church should never depart from the sacred treasure of truth ...
 But at the same time, she must ever look to the present, to the new conditions and the new forms of life introduced into the modern world.

 Pope John Dies; Pope Paul Elected